|Homepage:||Click to visit|

 The curriculum is designed to integrate seamlessly with UVA degree program requirements in Architecture, Urban and Environmental Planning, Architectural History, and Historic Preservation while reflecting the vibrant and unique cultural and architectural life of the Veneto region of Italy.

-All students take Drawing Venice, Forms & Materials, Art & Architrecture, Language & Culture, and a Studio course, for a total of 17 credits.
+All students take Drawing Venice, Forms & Materials, Soundscape Venice, Art & Architecture, Language & Culture, and a Studio course, for a total of 20 credits.
+The Drawing course is conducted in the first two weeks of the semester, with the other courses (with the exception of the Language & Culture course) starting in the third week.
 The Studio course can be tailored to the needs of various programs (including Urban Planning and Architectural History).

 During the spring semester, successful applicants are required to take an introduction to Italian course (beginning after the application deadline).
 ARH 3201 Italian Renaissance Architecture is a recommended preparatory course.